 CONTEMPORARY DANCE CLASSES, IMPROVISATION AND COMPOSITION WORKSHOP

-My contemporary multilevel dance technique classes derives from both the Taller de Danza de Caracas, and Mirjam Berns Technique inspired training.
+The contemporary multilevel dance technique classes derives from both the Taller de Danza de Caracas, and Mirjam Berns Technique inspired training.
 The class begins with slow exercises aimed to engage and strengthen core muscles, as well as to lubricate supporting joints and awaken the senses.
-We then start to explore notions of space, energy, rhythm, and silence as proposals of movement.
+Then, we start to explore notions of space, energy, rhythm, and silence as proposals of movement.
 Class culminates in phrase work, putting together these elements while embracing the idea of the relation amongst dancers, motivation, commitment and sensitivity in motion, rather than plain technical skills.

 The workshop starts explaining the aforementioned five elements of improvisation through exercise and movement research.
 Students will explore each element separately and then include them in a serie of movements which later will be transformed into a choreography of collective creation.